Kotlin/kotlin-by-example/_examples/ObjectKeyword.md

 An object declaration, inside a class, defines another useful case: the **companion object**.
 Syntactically similar to the static methods in Java, you call object's members using the *class* as qualifier.
-In Kotlin, before writing a companion, think before if it could be better a simpler *package-level* function.
+In Kotlin, before defining a companion object, decide whether it is better to write a simple *package-level* function.

 ```kotlin